 - When someone has a cardiac arrest, they collapse and become unresponsive.
 They either stop breathing entirely, or they might take gasping or infrequent breaths.

 - If you see someone unconscious or breathing abnormally, ring 999 immediately.
 You will speak to an Ambulance call handler, who will help you confirm if the person is in cardiac arrest and guide you through doing CPR.

 - Cardiopulmonary Resuscitation (CPR) describes the process of compressing the chest to squeeze the heart and pump blood around the body:

-First you must place one hand on top of the other on the center of the chest and push hard and fast on the chest to help pump blood around the person’s body.
+- First you must place one hand on top of the other on the centre of the chest and push hard and fast on the chest to help pump blood around the person’s body.
 You should keep a steady rhythm of about 120 compressions every minute.